dinochecker

 • Galton PM and Upchurch P (2004) "Prosauropoda".
 Page 232–258 in Weishampel, Dodson and Osmólska (eds.)
 "The Dinosauria: Second Edition".

 • Barrett PM, Upchurch P, Zhou XD and Wang XL (2007) "The skull of Yunnanosaurus huangi Young, 1942 (Dinosauria: Prosauropoda) from the Lower Lufeng Formation (Lower Jurassic) of Yunnan, China".
-Zoological Journal of the Linnean Society.
-150(2): 319-341.
+Zoological Journal of the Linnean Society, 150(2): 319-341.
 DOI: 10.1111/j.1096-3642.2007.00290.x.

 • Wang YM, You HL, Otero A and Wang T (2017) "Taxonomy of "Gyposaurus" sinesis Young, 1941 from the Early Jurassic Lufeng Formation of Yunnan Province, southwestern China".
 SVP 2017 Meeting Program and Abstracts.
 Society of Vertebrate Paleontology 77th Annual Meeting.
 Calgary: Society of Vertebrate Paleontology.
 Page 210.

-• Ya-Ming Wang, Qi Zhao & Hai-Lu You (2024) "Reassessment of "Gyposaurus" sinensis Young, 1941 (Dinosauria: Sauropodomorpha) from the Early Jurassic Lufeng Basin, Yunnan Province, China".
+• Wang YM, Zhao Q and You H-L (2024) "Reassessment of "Gyposaurus" sinensis Young, 1941 (Dinosauria: Sauropodomorpha) from the Early Jurassic Lufeng Basin, Yunnan Province, China".
 Zoological Journal of the Linnean Society: zlae032.
 DOI: 10.1093/zoolinnean/zlae032.

 Email Facebook Twitter Reddit Pinterest